Miguelecf/pdf-to-csv/README.md

-#Here's a human-readable README for your script:

----

 # PDF to CSV Extractor

 This script allows you to extract text from all PDF files in a selected folder and save the extracted text into a CSV file.
 The CSV will contain information about each PDF file, including the file name, page number, and the text extracted from each page.